TheFiveThemes/mercurius/readme.md

 ## Core Template Changes
 * `header.php`
   - Viewport meta tag added to support zooming.
-  - Stylesheet link to Google Open Sans was added.
   - The sidebar div was removed from the header.

 * `footer.php`